birkenkrahe/ai482/6_ai_state_of_the_art/README.md

 In the language of our last lesson, E is the precept, and T could be any task, no matter how complex, as long as we can define a P.

+<sup><a id="fn.2" href="#fnr.2">2</a></sup> A gamer told me about another impact of blockchain mining
+popularity: she said it had become hard to get hold of GPUs (graphical processors needed for high gaming performance).